Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/08_static_methods/static_methods.rst

 .. description: class static function members
 .. author: Xeverous

 Just like :cch:`static` fields, :cch:`static` methods are not tied to any particular instance of the class.
-They are essentially global (free) functions in the class name scope.
+They are essentially global (free) functions in the class namespace.

 - :cch:`static` methods can not access non-static class fields.
 - :cch:`static` methods can not have any qualifiers (:cch:`const`, :cch:`volatile`, :cch:`&`, :cch:`&&`).
 Since they do not work on any object, there is no point in declaring any object-specific behavior.